mtlynch/mtlynch.io/content/posts/zfs-encrypted-backups/index.md

 ## Scripting backups

-Now that I understand the mechanics, it's time to create a shell script so that I can set up TrueNAS to run this backup task on a regular schedule.
+Now that I understand the mechanics of replicating datasets with ZFS, it's time to create a shell script so that I can automate recurring backup tasks.

 To start, I'll create a file called `settings.sh` to define everything that's specific to my system: